The following Corporate Crime practice note provides comprehensive and up to date legal information covering:

 Boiler rooms are the names ascribed to high pressure sales environments.
 The idea is that the sales environment creates the pressure of a boiler room, with sales people deploying high pressure sales tactics to incite, cajole and pressurise investors into parting with their money in exchange for investments.

 The terms 'boiler room fraud' or 'boiler room scam' are used to describe a particular type of fraud perpetrated using boiler rooms.
 In other words, a fraud carried on by means of distance selling, telemarketing and telesales, by which, victims are pressurised into buying products or investments on a false premise.
 The goods or investments purchased are usually worthless or worth substantially less than the consideration given.
-The sales people operating within the boiler room often use dishonesty and/or deception to make the sales and the victims are usually specifically targeted for their naïvety or vulnerability.
+The sales people operating within the boiler room often use dishonesty and/or deception to make the sales and the victims are

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.